H0R5E/aneris/README.md

 $ pip install -e .
 ```

-Finally, install aneris using pip:
+Finally, install aneris and its dependencies using conda and pip:

 ```
 $ cd \\path\\to\\aneris